 - Editorial board member for Video Journal of Education and Pedagogy

-- Reviewer for E-Learning and Digital Media, International Review of Research in Open and Distance Learning (IRRODL), Australasian Journal of Educational Technology (AJET), Journal of Open, Flexible and Distance Learning (JOFDL), Waikato Journal of Education (WJE), International Journal of Inclusive Education, International Journal of Computer-Assisted Language Learning and Teaching(IJCALLT), GlobalLearn conferences (2010-2011).
+- Reviewer for British Journal of Educational Technology (BJET), E-Learning and Digital Media, International Review of Research in Open and Distance Learning (IRRODL), Australasian Journal of Educational Technology (AJET), Distance Education, Journal of Open, Flexible and Distance Learning (JOFDL), Waikato Journal of Education (WJE), International Journal of Inclusive Education, International Journal of Computer-Assisted Language Learning and Teaching(IJCALLT), Teachers and Curriculum, Early Childhood Folio, Asia-Pacific Journal of Teacher Education, GlobalLearn conferences (2010-2011).

-- Guest co-editor for Computers in New Zealand Schools(CINZS), August 2012 special issue on Assessment and ICTs: Innovative practices and future possibilities
+- Guest co-editor for Journal of Open, Flexible and Distance learning (special issue from the DEANZ2016 conference, 2016), Guest co-editor for Computers in New Zealand Schools(CINZS) (special issue on Assessment and ICTs: Innovative practices and future possibilities, 2012)

 Find more research publications by Elaine Khoo

-Computers and Education; Distance Learning; Education; Education Research; E-Education; E-Learning; Learning; Learning and Education; Learning Environment; Pedagogy; Teaching and Learning; Teaching Online; Tertiary Education
+Computers and Education; Early Childhood/Early Years Education; Education Research; E-Learning; Learning Environment; Teacher Professional Learning/Development; Teaching and Learning; Tertiary Education

 |Name|| ||Extn.|| ||Username|| ||Room|| ||Department|